SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hypercubes, explicit or sampled according to classic distributions, or using Latin hypercube sampling (LHS).
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hypercubes, explicit or sampled according to classic distributions, or using Latin hypercube sampling (LHS) or Sobol sequences.
 The computations are optimized according to the computer resources available and the options requested by the user.
 You can refer to the :ref:`section_ref_sampling_requirements` for an illustration of sampling.
 Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
 When a state is not observable, a *"NaN"* value is returned.

 It is also possible to supply a set of simulations :math:`\mathbf{y}` already established elsewhere (so there's no explicit need for an operator